Kraken

 KYC is usually approved instantly, but in rare cases, you may have to wait a few hours or days.

 Several crypto exchanges in Canada accept credit cards as an instant purchase method.
-However, before buying Filecoin with a credit card, you should be aware of the additional cost and risks.
+However, before buying Filecoin with a credit card, you should be aware of the additional cost and risks involved.

 For example, if you were to use a credit card to buy Filecoin, you could end up paying this:

-And if it took you three months to pay off your Filecoin purchase at the typical credit card interest rate of 19.99% APR, you would pay an additional $0.34 USD in interest on top of what you originally paid to buy Filecoin.
+If it took you three months to pay off your Filecoin purchase at a credit card interest rate of 19.99% APR, you would pay an additional $0.33 USD in interest on top of what you originally paid to buy Filecoin.

-This example can help you compare the relative cost of buying Filecoin with a credit card versus other lower‑fee methods such as Interac e-Transfers.
+This example can help you compare the relative cost of buying Filecoin with a credit card versus other lower‑fee methods like Interac e-Transfers.

 You can check the table of Canadian crypto exchanges above to see which ones accept credit cards for buying Filecoin, or visit our guide on buying crypto with a credit card for more details.